Bobbybobbets/JadeMonkey/readme.md

 Furthermore, this structure does not properly model component dependencies; the only way to communicate is through those instance variables; so what happens if you need access to an interface?
 Having already coded a big part of the project, I was not able to churn out a proper solution due to the large amount of refactoring required, which lead to many problems during development.
-If you would like to see how I eventually fixed these issues, you can head over to LINK.

-Artificial intelligence : Pathfinding
-====